7 Guidelines for Building a Home Gym in Your Apartment

 Lei Fei of Crossfit RTP agrees, “Leave yourself some open floor space!
 Many useful exercises can be performed with your own body weight.
 Having a clear space to perform these will help you stay safe and clutter-free.
 You can also utilize the surrounding areas around your building.
 Is there a nearby walking path that can be used instead of that bulky treadmill?”

 Lei Fei touched on it above, but it’s worth repeating.
-Cardio is essential to a good workout routine, but there’s no need to get a bulky treadmill into your apartment if you have access to a safe running path.
+Cardio is essential to a good home gym apartment workout routine, but there’s no need to get a bulky treadmill into your apartment if you have access to a safe running path.

 “For cardio, running is one of the best exercises you can do (although I may be biased) and requires minimal equipment when you run outside; avoid the common mistake of running as hard as you can all the time and slow down so you can have a full conversation on most of your runs, even if that means taking walk breaks,” shares Elisabeth Scott, Founder and Head Coach of Running Explained.
 “And if you live somewhere with a ton of stairs, lucky you!
 A few repetitions of going hard up those stairs and walking slowly back down for recovery is a whole-body exercise that targets your cardiorespiratory system, builds strength and power in your lower legs, improves core strength, and helps with agility and coordination as well!”